Follis: Discoveries

 Large hoards of folles have been discovered all across the Roman empire.
 For example, in Seaton Down, Devon, England, near the site of a second- to third-century Roman villa and fortifications, 22,888 folles were found in 2013.
 Fourth century folles represent the largest category of coin finds in the United Kingdom.
 Between 30,000 and 50,000 exceptionally well-preserved folles from the first half of the fourth century were discovered in the sea near the north-east shore of Sardinia in 2023.

 Byzantine coin

-40 ("M" is "40" in Greek) and 5 ("Є" is "5" in Greek) nummi of Anastasius.
+Reverses of a follis (or 40 nummi, marked by "M" for "40" in Greek numerals) next to a pentanummium (or 5 nummi, marked by "Є" for "5" in Greek numerals), both of Anastasius.

-A Byzantine follis of Constantine VII and Zoe.
-914-919AD.
+A Byzantine follis of Constantine VII and Zoe, minted in 914-919 AD.
 26 mm.

-The term "follis" is used for the large bronze coin denomination (40 nummi) introduced in 498, with the coinage reform of Anastasius, which included a series of bronze denominations with their values marked in Greek numerals.
+The term is also used for the large bronze coin denomination of 40 nummi introduced in 498 AD with the coinage reform of Anastasius, which included a series of bronze denominations with their values marked in Greek numerals.

-The fals (a corruption of follis) was a bronze coin issued by the Umayyad and Abbasid caliphates beginning in the late 8th century, initially as imitations of the Byzantine follis.
+The fals (the name derived from follis) was a bronze coin issued by the Umayyad and Abbasid caliphates beginning in the late 8th century, initially as imitations of the Byzantine follis.